redecentralize/alternative-internet/README.md

 [Phantom](https://code.google.com/p/phantom/) is (was?) a system for generic, decentralized, unstoppable internet anonymity

+### PirateBox

+[PirateBox](http://daviddarts.com/piratebox/) is a self-contained mobile communication and file sharing device.
+Simply turn it on to transform any space into a free and open communications and file sharing network.

 ### Project Byzantium

 [Project Byzantium](http://project-byzantium.org/) - Ad-hoc wireless mesh networking for the zombie apocalypse.
 The goal of Project Byzantium is to develop a communication system by which users can connect to each other and share information in the absence of convenient access to the Internet.
 This is done by setting up an ad-hoc wireless mesh network that offers services which replace popular websites often used for this purpose, such as Twitter and IRC.